cdk-entest/apigw-auth-cognito/README.md

 Basically, need to note a few things

+- test_auth.py for testing using SDK
+- index.html and profile.html for testing using browser
+- it is possible to run html locally or CloudFront

+## CDK Synth and Deploy Backend

+Before synth and deploy, please ensure to install depedencies.
+Below steps will do this.

 - install dependencies for cdk
-- install dependencies for lambda javascript
+- install dependencies for lambda
-- choose an app to synth and deploy (apigw-cognito-auth-app or api-lambda-auth-app)
-- test_auth.py for testing and interacting with cognito userpool using SDK
-- index.html and profile.html are frontend, can be run from local or hosting in CloudFront (up to you to use these haha)

-## CDK Synth and Deploy Backend

 clone this project